Contents

 The read surface: balance, statement, postings, saga, entitlements, status, accounts, payouts, and the solvency proof.

-submit changes money; read looks at it without touching it.
-If the Economy has two halves, read is the query half — the place you go to answer "what's this balance?", "did this go through?", "does this user own that item?".
+read is the query half of the Economy: “what’s this balance?”, “did this go through?”, “does this user own that item?”.
 Nothing under read writes a ledger entry, claims an idempotency key, or records a velocity attempt.

 Every method lives on the economy.read group, and the whole group is read-only.
-You call them the same way you'd call submit, just without the consequences:
+You call them the same way you’d call submit:

 // → { currency: "CREDIT", minor: 5000n }